gelatodigital/automate-sdk-hello-world/README.md

 ## Prerequisite  <!-- omit in toc -->

-- Check [ops-sdk](https://www.npmjs.com/package/@gelatonetwork/ops-sdk) npm package page to know more about how to use the Gelato Ops SDK
+- Check [automate-sdk](https://www.npmjs.com/package/@gelatonetwork/automate-sdk) npm package page to know more about how to use the Gelato Automate SDK
 <br/><br/>